markfussell/markfussell.github.com/source/_posts/2013-01-13-git-about-everything-annex.markdown

 ## Summary -- Annexing makes Git good at binary files

 By using S3 as an Annex for binary files, we can make 'git' be exceptionally good at dealing with large amount of binary content.
 Git simply manages the history of 50-byte annex-stub text files, and git is very fast and efficient at doing that.
-The augment s3cmd can run many workers to upload/deflate and download/inflate the binary files.
+The annex-enhanced s3cmd can run many workers to upload/deflate and download/inflate the binary files to and from S3.
 Especially on EC2 the performance numbers can be super-fast:

    * Clone repository < 5 seconds
    * Inflate 100MB of files < 10 seconds

-So working with lots of version-controlled information has become all of: very simple, very fast, very distributable, and very inexpensive.
+By combining git with a powerful annex solution, working with lots of version-controlled information of any size has become all of: very simple, very fast, very distributable, and very inexpensive.

-## Alternatives
+### Alternatives

 There are some alternative approaches out there, which I should mention.
 Some I tried and they didn't perform well enough.
 Others didn't match the needs we had at Rumble or my needs outside of Rumble.
 But they are interesting